Table of Contents

 Audience segmentation strategies

-Executive view: Focuses on 5-7 high-level KPIs, year-to-date trends, and variance from budget to support strategic resource allocation (Source: Improvado).
+- Executive view: focuses on five to seven high-level KPIs, year-to-date trends, and variance from budget to support strategic resource allocation.

 Integrating video AI for outcome-based dashboards

 Video technology has evolved from a passive recording tool into a rich source of operational data.
-By unifying video AI with executive dashboards, retailers can correlate visual evidence with transactional and operational data.
+By unifying Video AI Agents with executive dashboards, retailers can correlate visual evidence with transactional and operational data.

 Real-time incident detection

 Spot AI addresses the limitation of reactive security by offering real-time incident detection.
-Video AI agents can identify specific behaviors that precede loss, such as:
+Video AI Agents act as junior teammates that identify specific behaviors preceding loss:

-Unattended checkout: Monitoring service areas to ensure staff presence, minimizing the risk of walkaways or operational inefficiency (Source: Spot AI).
+- Unattended checkout: monitoring service areas to ensure staff presence, minimizing the risk of walkaways or operational inefficiency.

 Reducing investigation time